LitoKarageorgou/floral-design-studio/README.md

 - Added favicon.
 - Created the navbar.
 - Added menu, logo and social media icons to the navbar.
+- Add footer.
-- Linked favicon website in the footer.
+- Linked favicon and social media icons websites in the footer.

 Version 1.1.1 - 26-12-2024
 - Fixed uncentered logo bug.